pacjin79/docker_base_win/README.md

-# Base box with with the following software installed
+# Base box with with the awesome software installed

 ## Purpose:
-Base ubuntu box with docker and ansible enabled for development convenience.
+Base ubuntu box with the following softeware configured and enabled for development convenience

 * docker
 * ansible